edespino/cloudberry-site/docs/sys-utilities/createuser.md

 **`-l | --login`**

-The new role will be allowed to log in to Cloudberry Database.
+The new role will be allowed to log in to Apache Cloudberry.
 This is the default.

 **`-L | --no-login`**